Kingdom of the Planet of the Apes: Future

 In June 2022, it was reported that Disney and 20th Century planned for Kingdom to be the first of a new trilogy of Planet of the Apes films.
 Wes Ball confirmed this in December 2023, explaining that the film had been conceived as the beginning of a trilogy that "fit into the legacy of" the previous three films.
 Rick Jaffa and Amanda Silver also expressed interest in making a third trilogy of films, thus bringing the total of the Planet of the Apes reboot series to nine films.
 In October 2024, 20th Century president Steve Asbell revealed that a new Apes film is in development for an expected 2027 release.
+In May 2026, it was reported that a new film would be directed by Matt Shakman and written by Josh Friedman, from an original story developed by the two, with Shakman, Jaffa, and Silver producing.